evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

 ### Patterns

-Fibonacci256 comes with a wide variety of patterns built-in.
+Fibonacci comes with a wide variety of patterns built-in.
 By default, it will automatically play a playlist of pre-selected patterns.

 - Color Waves <a href="/downloads/f256pb/F256 Color Waves.epe"><i class="fa fa-download" aria-hidden="true"></i></a>